 How will we achieve it?

-- Maintaining close working relationships with UK Theatre and other partners.
+- Continuing reciprocal membership and close working relationships with UK Theatre, the Independent Theatre Council and other partners

 - Working in partnership with the Edinburgh Festival Fringe Society, Creative Scotland and the Scottish Music Centre on the development and delivery of the Made in Scotland Showcase.